A Little Bit of Heaven

 Is it any good?

-There's no denying that Hudson is adorable, and the New Orleans setting is magical, but other than that, this syrupy end-of-life drama is a strangely off-putting combination of overly-sentimental "seize the day" messages and a traditional romantic comedy.
+There's no denying that Hudson is adorable, and the New Orleans setting is magical, but those are the only positives.
+This syrupy end-of-life drama is a strangely off-putting combination of overly-sentimental "seize the day" messages and a traditional romantic comedy.
 Terminal cancer patient falls for her hunky doctor -- talk about a bizarre meet-cute.
 While there are snippets of the story that work (Peter Dinklage is hilarious as a male escort in a brief sequence), the majority of A LITTLE BIT OF HEAVEN is just confusing and cringe inducing.

 It's not that the conflation of love and death is anything new.
 Plenty of movies combine the theme of finding or securing love and facing the end of life, but there's nothing particularly romantic about Marley and Julian's relationship.
 The life lessons she imparts are extremely clichéd -- carpe diem, tell people you love them, don't close yourself off to love, even if it's short-lived -- and at the very end, even the prolonged death vigil isn't the tear-jerker you'd expect from the genre.
 But if you love Hudson enough, you might just enjoy the sight of her smiling and dancing her charming self to heaven.